ubceml/23-1003-Nurse-Practitioner/README.md

-4) After pressing install, we’ll make some modifications to our installation to ensure the optimization of our installation (Unreal 5.2 used as example below but the process is exactly the same).
+4) After pressing install, we’ll make some modifications to our installation to ensure the optimization of our installation